guitarbeerchocolate/cheat-sheets/git-notes.md

 If you want to cherry pick commits from another branch without committing them to your branch to check if they're OK first use:

 `git cherry-pick <IDs> -n`

+## Resolve conflict from pull request to Develop

+Make sure you're on the branch which you created the pull request from:

+`git branch`

+`git pull origin Develop`

+Edit out the conflicts

+`git add <path of the file containing the conflicts>`

+`git commit -m "Resolved conflict"`

+`git push origin <branch which you created the pull request from>`

+## What is origin?

+It is an alias given to the URL pointing to the default remote repository.

+## What is master?

+The name of the default branch that git creates for you when first creating a repository.
+Your local repository has its own master branch, that almost always follows the master of a remote repository.

+## What is a branch?

+A branch is a variation of your code.
+You create a branch from a repository when you need to work on an additional element.
+For example let's say you had to work on the email class.

+## What is a fork?

+A fork is a copy of a repository.
+Forking a repository allows you to freely experiment with changes without affecting the original project.
+Most commonly, forks are used to either propose changes to someone else's project or to use someone else's project as a starting point for your own idea.

 ## What's the difference between a branch and a fork?